djkormo/katacoda-scenarios/kubernetes-cka-part4/step6.md

 `kubectl get all,ep -n zeta`{{execute}}

-Try to scale nginx deployment to 4 replicas
+Try to scale nginx-deployment deployment to 4 replicas

 **Hint!**